The Wizard of Workers' Comp

 When Bernacki first started working in occupational health in the late 1970s, there was a real need for occupational physicians, especially because manufacturing was booming, and many job injuries happened in labor-intensive industries.
 Today, despite the steep decline of manufacturing jobs in the U.S., companies still need the expertise of occupational health professionals because every organization assumes financial risk the moment its first employee walks through the door.
 At Bernacki’s recent post at Johns Hopkins University School of Medicine, in Baltimore, he transformed the way the organization managed that liability.
 First, healthcare professionals immediately tended to the health of an injured employee – no questions asked.
 Second, the workers' compensation clinic was on-site at the hospital.
 Now, Bernacki is bringing this model to Dell Medical School and UT Health Austin, the school’s new clinical practice.
 Through the WorkLife program at UT Health Austin, Bernacki and his team currently offer workers' compensation and health care services to State of Texas workers, including those from The University of Texas.
 Future plans include expanding this service to Austin-area businesses.

 Bernacki cut his teeth as an occupational health officer in the Air Force, but ended up spending 10 years in the 1980s as a corporate vice president of the multinational conglomerate Tenneco, where he was able to observe workplace health and safety trends on a massive scale.
 Armed with industry knowledge and a slew of data sets, Bernacki arrived at Johns Hopkins in 1991, and over a period of seven years, he managed to bring down the cost of workers’ compensation claims.
-Ultimately, he and his team were able to save the organization $13-17 million annually, mainly by implementing his patient-first philosophy.
+Ultimately, he and his team were able to save the organization from $13 million to $17 million annually, mainly by implementing his patient-first philosophy.

 “If a person got injured, we would see them immediately and initiate treatment,” he says.
 “We saw them very frequently so that we could monitor their progress.
 So anytime a person was ready to come back to work, we knew it and we got ‘em back.”